Skip to main content

 • ethics approval and informed consent have been obtained where required.

-The journal may screen submissions for plagiarism, text recycling, redundant publication, inappropriate image manipulation, fabricated references, and other forms of research or publication misconduct.
+The journal screens each submission for plagiarism, text recycling, redundant publication, inappropriate image manipulation, fabricated references, and other forms of research or publication misconduct.

 Use of Artificial Intelligence Tools